PyConPL/Book/2015/presentations/attaching_legs_to_a_snake/text.md

 ```
 macros.

 Knowing when to increase ref. count and when to decrease it is one of the hardest things to get right.
 When using any Python API function we need to read if it returns *new reference* or *borrowed reference*.

 The former means that the object returned by the API function already has the reference count increased, so we need to decrease it when we are done dealing with it.

-In the latter case the reference count was not increased - our code didn't become one of the owner's of the object's reference, so there is no need to decrease it when we are done dealing with it.
+In the latter case the reference count was not increased - our code didn't become one of the owners of the object's reference, so there is no need to decrease it when we are done dealing with it.
 But if we would like to return it from our function or store it, we need to increase the reference count to make sure that Python will not deallocate that object.

 Check out the example of dealing with references:
 ```